Frequently Asked Questions

 Let us tell you a little bit about each variety of fruit Gregory's offers, to help you select a favorite for your gift!

-Vibrant and golden gems, Fall Tangerines are ripe and ready to enjoy in early autumn.
+Vibrant in color, ripe and ready to enjoy in early Autumn.
 And, their taste lives up to their good looks.
-With an easy-to-peel “zipper” skin, tangerines section with ease and each piece is as temptingly sweet as candy!
+With an easy-to-peel "zipper" skin, Manadrins section with ease and each piece is as temptingly sweet as candy!
 The perfect fruit to begin the holiday season!

 Bright, bold and juicy!
 The fruit that says "Florida!"
 Navel Oranges are recognized by their distinctive "belly button" navel end, a "sign" that you'll be slicing into a sweet, seedless piece of fruit.
 Each is hand-selected at the peak of its flavor, gift-packed and sent directly to you.
 No wonder Navel Oranges are the fruit that our customers always request to give for that special occasion.